liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 ## Installing Guides
 - [Chinese Video Guides | Bilibili.com](https://space.bilibili.com/188733433?from=search&seid=782751373682115347)
+- Sorry for that, no other language supported, you may find general guides on popular forums.
 - Thanks to 嘚儿覅 for supporting the guides video
 ## Releases (Until 2020/2/12)
 - The latest version is 3.0.